 By submitting this form, you consent to receive emails from Midwestern HomeLife

-Easy recipe to meal prep ahead for the week for a quick grab-and-go breakfast, work or school lunches, or after school snack.
+It's an easy recipe to meal prep for the week for a quick grab-and-go breakfast or healthy snack.

 🍌Ingredients